-Festival grounds will open for camping to Full Festival ticket holders on Thursday, September 9, at 7am.
-Only Full Festival ticket holders will be allowed on Festival grounds prior to Thursday, September 16, 2021.
+Festival grounds will open for camping to Full Festival ticket holders on Thursday, September 8, at 7am.
+Only Full Festival ticket holders will be allowed on Festival grounds prior to Thursday, September 15, 2022.
 Two-day ticket holders may camp on grounds beginning 12:01am on the first day of their ticket.
-Daily tickets are good only from 6am to midnight on the day of the ticket and camping is not included.
+Daily tickets are good only from 6am to midnight on the day of the ticket and do not allow their holder to camp.
 Wristbands must be worn or passes must be on your person at all times while you are on grounds as of 5pm Land Rush day.
 PLEASE DO NOT invite people without wristbands.
 Persons without wristbands or approved ID cannot visit or camp.

 Fees and Permit Stickers

 Campsites and electric hookups are available on a first-come, first-served basis.
 Large shelters, tarps, tents, etc. require additional permits.
 Vehicle stickers must be visibly displayed in windshields or vehicle may be towed at owner’s expense.
-Electric fee pays for ONE cord at a time.
-If multiple cords are used, EACH cord must have a permit or it will be removed.
-Persons staying over Sunday night, September 19, or later will pay additional fees for each night’s stay starting at 8am Monday.
+Electric fee pays for ONE outlet at a time.
+If multiple outlets are used, EACH cord must have a permit or it will be removed.
+Persons staying over Sunday night, September 18, or later will pay additional fees for each night’s stay starting at 8am Monday.
 Camping and electrical fees may be paid with check, cash or credit cards.